Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Michael Kelly 1955 Model

 Michael Kelly guitars are pretty new to the scene.
 They are making a splash though, and they do this by being extremely competitive.
 This is a company out of Florida, but the guitars are produced in South Korea.
-It's Asian manufacturing which allows us blue collar folks to get these kinds of instruments at under a thousand dollars.
+It's Asian manufacturing that allows us blue collar folks to get these kinds of instruments at under a thousand dollars.

-I'm thankful for it all.
+I'm thankful for that.
 So what's the story here?
 What's this thing's super power?
 Primarily the Michael Kelly 1955 Tele style guitar stands out from the rest for its fingerboard.
 Now, sometimes folks don't think too much about fingerboards, and then other sorts of players find the fingerboard extremely important.
 This is a compound radius fretboard.

 What is a compound radius fret or fingerboard?
 All the term means is the radius of the fingerboard changes, or is not constant throughout.
 In the case of this guitar, and every single other compound radius fingerboard guitar I can think of, the fingerboard gets flatter as you travel up the neck.

-Well what good is that?
+Well, what good is that?
 Think shredding.
 If you are a shred style guitarist, then you absolutely want a flatter fretboard radius so you can do that sweep picking thing you love to do, and especially further up the neck.
-Now, this guitar's fingerboard radius starts out flatter than the typical Tele's does, but by the time you get past the twelfth fret, brothers and sisters, you've really felt it flatten out.
+Now, this guitar's fingerboard radius starts out flatter than the typical Tele's does, but by the time you get past the 12th fret, brothers and sisters, you've really felt it flatten out.

 Both the pickups on these guitars are by Rockfield, and both can be split for single coil tones, or used as humbuckers.
 When you split the mini-bucker at the neck position, you get tones very much like a traditional Tele, when not split, the mini bucker can provide wonderful thicker rhythm tones for rock and blues music.